mtlynch/weeks.mtlynch.io/content/weeks/2025-05-09/index.md

 ## HN Observer

+_HN Observer is a tool I'm working on to predict the outcome of submissions to Hacker News based on past historical data._

 - Adjusted polling rate to cut down disk bloat
 - Fixed aggregate data chart
 - Changed rank to a log scale